e2guardian/e2guardian/notes/HOWTO_Logger.md

 The new Logger obsoletes/replaces the following:

 - e2guardian.conf:
+  - logsyslog : can be replaced with 'log_info = syslog'
+  - name_suffix: can be replaced with 'log_info = syslog, e2gurdian_suffix'
+  - storyboardtrace: can be replaced with 'log_story = stdout'
+  - nologger: can be replaced with 'log_access = none'
+  - loglocation: can be replaced with 'log_access = file, loglocation'
-  - logsyslog, debuglevel, debuglevelfile, nologger, storyboardtrace
+  - debuglevel, debuglevelfile,
-  - loglocation, rqloglocation, dstatlocation
+  - rqloglocation, dstatlocation
   - logconnectionhandlingerrors?, logchildprocesshandling?

 - Code
   - files: DebugManager.hpp/cpp
   - defines: NETDEBUG, CHUNKDEBUG, SBDEBUG, NEWDEBUG_OFF
   - vars in OptionContainer o: logconerror, logchildprocs, log_ssl_errors?, log_location, RQlog_location, stat_location, dstat_location, dstat_log_flag, no_logger, log_syslog

 ## TODOs